Smartesting/gravity-data-collector/README.md

 ### Work with selectors

-In the Gravity Data Collector, when a user action targets an HTML element, selectors computed in order to 1) obtain the coverage of a usage in Gravity, and 2) to replay the session as a Cypress test.
+In the Gravity Data Collector, when a user action targets an HTML element, selectors are computed in order to replay the session as an automated test.

 By default, the following selectors are computed: